 Trotula of Salerno (late 11th-12th century) was an expert diagnostician and clinician.

-It’s one of the most important medical books of the middle ages.
+It’s one of the most important medical texts of the middle ages.
 Actually, it’s a trio of texts.

 The Trotula is the collected teachings and writings of doctors and healers, starring the work of Trotula of Salerno.